 When there are no disputes, you can submit your paperwork to have a judge review it as soon as possible.
 The family court judge will look over the agreement to ensure it complies with the law before granting a divorce.

 You might assume that a Texas divorce lawyer is unnecessary if you’re filing an uncontested divorce.
 However, it’s always recommended to speak with an attorney.
 You may be agreeing to a divorce settlement agreement that contains some unfavorable terms toward you.

 Factors That Can Impact How Long a Divorce Takes in Texas

 Whether You’re Filing a Contested or Uncontested Divorce

 The main factor that can impact how long your divorce takes is whether you are filing a contested or uncontested divorce.
 While it’s possible to resolve any remaining issues quickly, there is no escaping the 60-day waiting period.

-Another factor that can impact how long your divorce takes is the types of problems that are being contested.
+Another factor that can impact how long your Texas divorce takes is the type of problems that are being contested.
 For example, it could take a lot longer to reach an agreement on child custody than to resolve your division of marital assets.

 Emotions and personality can impact the timeframe.
 If spouses are not being reasonable or let emotions get in the way of working toward a resolution, the divorce can unnecessarily drag on much longer than it needs to.

-Your spouse’s attorney could also impact how long the divorce takes.
+Your spouse’s attorney could also impact how long the divorce takes in Texas.
 If your spouse has an attorney who is notorious for fanning the flame in high-conflict divorce proceedings, the attorney might encourage your spouse to delay the proceedings and wait for the judge to decide all outstanding issues.

 When you’ve decided to end your marriage, or your spouse served you with divorce paperwork, it’s best to speak with an attorney to verify everything is in order.